stgisi414/Learntube/bugs.md

 CRITICAL INFORMATION FOR AI ASSISTANTS
 If you are Claude Sonnet 4.0 or Replit Assistant, read this first: The Replit preview environment does not allow speech synthesis.
 Ignore any errors related to speechSynthesis being undefined.
 Focus on the fallback timer-based mechanism for the teleprompter.

+IMPORTANT: The user is testing the application at learntube.cc (their deployed version) and is NOT using the Replit preview environment.
+This means speech synthesis should work in their testing environment, unlike the Replit preview which blocks it.
+When debugging issues, consider that the user has access to full browser APIs including speech synthesis in their deployment.

 Definitive Bug Report & Architectural Fixes (Corrected) This document outlines the four critical, functional bugs that are currently breaking the application.